-The three bedroom 60% AMI rents are slightly higher than the average market rent.
-This is due primarily to the inclusion of Lakewood Villas, which is a large (222 unit) market rate complex.
-It is older and somewhat run down, and occupied largely by military households.
-However, Camden Way Apartments, about two and a half miles east of the subject, is achieving the highest rents in the PMA.
-It is an old complex with small units.
-Additionally, the 60% AMI rents proposed at the subject are lower than some of the rents achieved by other tax credit apartments.
+Some of the units have rents that are slightly higher than the average market rent.
+This is due primarily to the inclusion of Lakewood Villas, which is a large (222 units) market rate complex.
+It is older and somewhat run down and occupied largely by military households.
+However, Camden Way Apartments, directly across the street from the subject, is achieving the highest rents in the PMA.
+It is an old complex with small units, and even the 70% AMI rents proposed at the subject are lower than some of the rents achieved by other tax credit apartments.
 The fact that the subject rents are higher than the average of the conventional rents will not pose any difficulty for the subject.